 Crop Diversification Supports Food Security

 Luís lives in the mountainous department of Matagalpa on land that has been in his family for generations.
 He remembers his grandfather telling stories about when the farm was still fertile.
 When it came time for Luís to farm it, the soil was so degraded he was forced to rent elsewhere in order to get decent yields of the area’s traditional crops of corn and beans.
-The loss of fertility came from years of over-tilling, over-using chemicals like fertilizers, weed killers and insecticides, and allowing over-grazing of cattle that further compacted the soil.
+The loss of fertility came from years of over-tilling, slash and burn practices, over-using chemicals like weed killers, and allowing over-grazing of cattle that further compacted the soil.

 Luís listened to the agronomists sent by local partner Acción Médica Cristiana (AMC) and agreed to try out a new way of planting on a half acre of his land.
 He says, “I thought it was a sacrifice.
 It took time and planning away from working on my rented land.”
 Nonetheless, he planted coffee, yuca (a starchy tuber also known as cassava, manioc, or tapioca), cocoa, plantains, and pigeon peas using a diversified agroforestry method.
 A year later, he says that that half acre has brought great benefit to the family.